SravanthiVangara/RISC-V-Processor-Design-in-SystemVerilog-Single-Cycle-5-Stage-Pipelined-CPU-/README.md

 assert property(no_write_x0);
 ```
+Explanation:

+The property is evaluated on every rising clock edge.

+disable iff(rst) disables the check during reset.

+The implication operator |-> specifies that if the memory read signal (mem_rd) is 0, the memory output (mem_result) must also be 0.

+Purpose

+This assertion verifies that memory output data is only valid when a memory read operation is enabled, preventing unintended values from appearing on the memory output during simulation
 This assertion checks that memory results are not written when memory read is disabled.

 Assertions help detect functional errors during simulation.